The one people metric your organisation is missing

 poor performance

-EHS gives earlier visibility into that pressure.
+EHS gives earlier visibility into that pressure, while there's still time to do something about it.

 Earlier visibility means: